 Back in January, astronomers and scientists received the first data from the New Horizons spacecraft.
 They were elated to find a strange object.
-From their first look it appeared to consist of two contacting spheres.
+From their first look, it appeared to consist of two contacting spheres.
 These bound spheres are known as a contact binary planetesimals.
 Ultima Thule, which is named 2014 MU69, looked like a giant space snowman.

 Is Ultima Thule Flat

 Scientists have now had time to analyze additional data and have changed their perspective of Ultima Thule.
-A secondary set of images as the spacecraft moved away were taken 10 minutes after the nearest approach and they showed a flat rather than spherical appearance.
+A secondary set of images as the spacecraft moved away was taken 10 minutes after the nearest approach and they showed a flat rather than spherical appearance.

 After further analysis, scientists believe the larger portion looks more like a pancake, whereas the smaller portion is more like a charcoal briquette.
 The images are taken at a much different angle showing a significant difference from the first images.